folio-org/stripes-components/lib/LayoutHeader/readme.md

 onDelete | function | to support delete actions in the simplest use case. | |

 ## Custom Actions
-The actions prop is an array of objects with the shape of:
+The actions prop can be used to supply a custom set of rendered buttons with icons.
+The type is an array of objects with the shape of:
 ```
 [
   {